JOELTG12/hello-world1/README.md

 # hello-world1
-A new one
+A new one.

-hello!
+Hello!
-i am a student .
 I am new to github.
 Just catching up with it.